February 18, 2020

 4) Make sure to keep windows in your home and car closed to lower exposure to pollen.
 We know how nice it is to open up your windows and the loot spring breeze into your home, but this is a no-no for allergy sufferers.
 One of the best ways to reduce allergies is by reducing the amount of time spent around the allergens that cause them.

-If you find that these steps are not enough to get you through oak season…
+If you find that these steps are not enough to get you past your oak allergies…

-5) Visit a local allergy clinic and start immunotherapy through allergy drops or shots.
+5) Visit a local allergy clinic and start immunotherapy through allergy drops or ExACT Immunoplasty℠.
 Immunotherapy will build up your resistance to allergies and now the yellow goo on your car will only be an annoyance and not a health hazard.